DougManuel/ds-presentation/README.md

 # 9) Metadata

-You may be suprized to see a question about metadata on the test.
-This is a rapidly developming area that data scientist are paying more attention.
+You may have been suprised to see a question about metadata on the test.
+This is a rapidly developing area that data scientists are paying more attention to.
 Data without context is meaningless -- metadata provide that context.
 Metadata tells you about your data: where it came from (data provance) and what it contains.

 Fortunately, many sources of data come with standarized metadata.
 For example, there are over ten thousand databases with 5 million variables available at [ICPSR](https://www.icpsr.umich.edu/icpsrweb/), all with metadata encoded using the Data Documentation Initiative((DDI)[https://www.ddialliance.org]).
-Aim to publish your results with metadata to allow machine-actionable uses of your research, in addition to ensure reliable reproduciblity and transparency.
+Aim to publish your results with metadata to allow machine-actionable uses of your research, in addition to ensuring reliable reproduciblity and transparency.
 For example, we publish our algorihtms using Predictive Modelling Mark-up Language ((PMML)[http://dmg.org]).

 A challenge is a lack of well-developed tools to use metadata in your project (beyond variable and category lables).
 We've created an [R library](http://bllflow.projectbiglife.ca) that helps use and maintain metadata.

 > Tip: Add titles for tables that you share with others -- in the same way you already add titles to figures and plots.
 Yes!
 Titles are metadata.
-You wouldn't make a plot without a title, so why are you....
+You wouldn't make a plot without a title, so why are sharing tables without titles!

 # Imperitives

-## Internationally, a growing voice of concern about research reproducitibity
+## Internationally, there is a growing voice of concern about research reproducitibity

 > “Academic institutions can and must do better.
 We should be taking multiple approaches to make science more reliable.”